 The Office of Scholarships and Financial Aid has developed a single scholarship application form encompassing a variety of separate scholarships from private endowed funds but disbursed through ASUMH.
-While the requirements for these scholarships are generally similar, the award amounts may vary.

-The deadline for applying for scholarships through ASUMH's General Scholarship Application is May 15.
+The deadline for applying for scholarships through ASUMH's General Scholarship Application is April 1.
 Both incoming and current students are eligible to apply.
 The application may be found on the Financial Aid page of the ASUMH Website under "Scholarships".

-In addition, the Financial Aid Office maintains a list on its Web page of other scholarship Websites.
-This list of Websites is updated frequently as new notifications are received.
+In addition, the Financial Aid Office maintains a list of other scholarship Websites.
+This list of Websites is updated as new notifications are received.